kittykatattack/learningPixi/README.md

     renderer = autoDetectRenderer(512, 512);
 document.body.appendChild(renderer.view);

-//load an image and run the `setup` function when it's done loader
+//load a JSON file and run the `setup` function when it's done loader
   .add("images/treasureHunter.json")
   .load(setup);

 //Define variables that might be used in more
 //than one function
-var dungeon, explorer, treasure, door;
+var dungeon, explorer, treasure, door, id;

 function setup() {

-  //There are three ways to make sprites from textures atlas frames
+  //There are 3 ways to make sprites from textures atlas frames

   //1.
 Access the `TextureCache` directly var dungeonTexture = TextureCache["dungeon.png"];
   dungeon = new Sprite(dungeonTexture);
   stage.addChild(dungeon);

   //2.
-Access the texture using `Texture.fromFrame`
+Access the texture using throuhg the loader's `resources`: explorer = new Sprite(
-  var explorerTexture = Texture.fromFrame("explorer.png");
-  explorer = new Sprite(explorerTexture);
+    resources["images/treasureHunter.json"].textures["explorer.png"]
+  );
   explorer.x = 68;

   //Center the explorer vertically explorer.y = stage.height / 2 - explorer.height / 2;
   stage.addChild(explorer);

   //3.
-Make the texture and sprite in
+Create an optional alias called `id` for all the texture atlas
+  //frame id textures.
+  id = PIXI.loader.resources["images/treasureHunter.json"].textures;

-  //one step using `Sprite.fromFrame` treasure = new Sprite.fromFrame("treasure.png");
+  //Make the treasure box using the alias treasure = new Sprite(id["treasure.png"]);
+  stage.addChild(treasure);

   //Position the treasure next to the right edge of the canvas treasure.x = stage.width - treasure.width - 48;